Elise Ruth Anderson

-In May 2017, I graduated from Pacific Lutheran University with a Bachelor of Arts in Communication, specializing in Public Relations and Advertising.
-My secondary studies focus in Hispanic Studies.
+I hold a Bachelor of Arts in Communication from Pacific Lutheran University.
+I specialized in Public Relations and Advertising, while focusing my secondary studies in Hispanic Studies.

 My professional talents include: photography, editorial writing, video and film making, graphic and digital design, social media, and advertising.
 However, I excel in developing expertise in all things I pursue.
 With such diverse specialties in the communication field, I originally branded new ERA media to establish my portfolio of freelance work.
 Since then, I have transitioned to Elise Ruth Anderson: Digital Media.